sorenfriisalexandersen/dynamics365smb-docs/README.md

     By default the files will be saved in the folder *c:/output*.
 The output folder is set in the NAVdocfx.json file.
 If you want to change this folder, do the following:

     a.
-In the folder *[clone path]\dynamics365smb-docs\business-central\*, open the NAVdocfx.json file in your editor.
+In the folder where your local clone is, such as *C:\GitHub\dynamics365smb-docs\business-central*, open the NAVdocfx.json file in your preferred editor.
     b.
-Set the "dest:" parameter to your output folder, and save the changes.
+Set the **"dest:"** parameter to your output folder, and save the changes.

 3. Go to your desktop and open a command prompt.